dlespiau/patchwork/docs/installation.rst

 -  pwclient fails for actions that require authentication, but a username and password is given in ~/.pwclientrc.
 Server reports "No authentication credentials given".
-If you're using the FastCGI interface to apache, you'll need the ``-pass-header Authorization`` option to the FastCGIExternalServer configuration directive.
+If you're using the FastCGI interface to Apache, you'll need the ``-pass-header Authorization`` option to the FastCGIExternalServer configuration directive.